island-lang/island-lang.github.io/README.md

 let mrJohnSmith = mrSmith with firstName = "John"

 print(mrJohnSmith.fullName) // prints "John Smith"
-print(mrJohnSmith.fullNameAndAge) // Error! fullNameAndAge uses member `age`, which is not defined for `partial Person with firstName, lastName, gender`
+print(mrJohnSmith.fullNameAndAge) // Error! fullNameAndAge uses member `age`, which is not defined for type `partial Person with firstName, lastName, gender`
 ```

 Finally, when we add a value for `age`, the object becomes fully constructed: